 1 Spring Onion *finely chopped

-- Drain and rinse the canned Bamboo Shoot Slices, cut into small (OR bite-size) pieces, and place in a small bowl.
+- Drain and rinse the cooked Bamboo Shoot, cut into small (OR bite-size) pieces, and place in a small bowl.
 Add Mirin, Soy Sauce, Sugar and Sesame Oil, mix to combine, and set aside.

 - Wash Rice, drain, and place in the rice cooker’s inner pot.
 Add Water up to the 2 cups marking.
 Add Dashi Powder and Salt, and gently stir.